architect/arc.codes/public/reference/arc/http.md

 ### Syntax

-Each route is a tuple of an HTTP method and a path
+Each HTTP route is a tuple of an HTTP method and a path.

 #### Methods
 - Each route begins with one of the following: